saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

 - it will show how to limit the number of minions on a master
 - how to have a minion detect that its lost its master and should connect to the next

-Please not that it is advised to have good knowledge of the salt-authentication and communication-process to understand this tutorial.
-All of the settings described here, go on top of the default authentication/communication.
+    Please note, that it is advised to have good knowledge of the salt-authentication and communication-process to understand this tutorial.
+All of the settings described here, go on top of the default authentication/communication process.

 Motivation